keplergl/kepler.gl/docs/api-reference/actions/actions.md

 ### addNotification

-Add a notification to be displayed
+Add a notification to be displayed.
+Existing notification is going to be updated in case of matching ids.

 -   **ActionTypes**: [`ActionTypes.ADD_NOTIFICATION`][12]
 -   **Updaters**: [`uiStateUpdaters.addNotificationUpdater`][220]